riascho/postgresqlCheatsheet/README.md

 `SELECT` column names separated by comma, or `*` for all, `FROM` `[table name]`

+`COUNT()` returns the number of rows that match a specified condition

 `COUNT(*) AS` `[new column name]` after a column will create a new column with the counts of the entries in that before mentioned column (only works together with `GROUP BY`)

 `GROUP BY` `[column name]` (when using `COUNT(*)` - needs to be same column)

-`HAVING` followed by a filter to be applied within the grouping
+`HAVING` followed by a filter to be applied within the grouping. `HAVING` always comes after `GROUP BY`, but before `ORDER BY` and `LIMIT`.

+> When we want to limit the results of a query based on values of the individual rows, use `WHERE`.
+When we want to limit the results of a query based on an aggregate property, use `HAVING`.

 `ORDER BY` `[column name]` to sort the results by specified column in either `ASC`ending (default) or `DESC`ending order